Arijit166/FaucetFlow/README.md

-# 👋 Hello World Solidity Contract
+# 👋 SimpleBank Solidity Contract

 A simple smart contract that stores and returns a greeting message.
 Perfect for beginners to understand strings, state variables, function visibility, and deployment basics in Solidity.